-Through the Woman of Her Word Audio Description Grant, Michele Spitz will sponsor and voice the audio description production for all future NYWIFT Loreen Arbus Disability Awareness Grant recipients.
-This grant will allow for the films selected to be made accessible for the low vision and blind audiences.
+Through Woman of Her Word, Michele Spitz produces audio description assets as a post production in kind grant for the NYWIFT Loreen Arbus Disability Awareness Grant films.
+This grant allows for the films selected to be made accessible for the low vision and blind audiences.

-Woman of Her Word was the first to initiate and fund British Academy of Film and Television Arts (BAFTA) scholarships for graduate film students with disabilities, originate and fund annual finishing film accessibility grants for NYWIFT and WIF LA as well as fund assistive audience technology.
-She most recently produced and narrated the audio description for the 41st Media Access Awards ceremony making the virtual event platform equally accessible to visually impaired audiences.
-Michele’s forthcoming endeavors will include designing media accessibility impact campaign fellowships.
+Woman of Her Word was the first to initiate and fund British Academy of Film and Television Arts (BAFTA) scholarships for graduate film students with disabilities, originate and fund annual finishing film media accessibility grants for NYWIFT and WIF LA, instate and underwrite tuition for students with disabilities to attend the biannual American Council for the Blind Audio Description Institute, as well as fund assistive performing arts audience technology.
+She produced and narrated the audio description for the 41st and the upcoming 42nd Media Access Awards ceremony making the virtual event platform equally accessible to visually impaired audiences.
+She consulted with the upcoming 2021 SOVAS Awards helping align the first time ever audio description narration categories and will also be curating and moderating an AD panel for their Career Expo.
+Michele’s forthcoming endeavors aspire to design media accessibility impact campaign fellowships.

-Michele is unique in that she is committed to working very closely with every film client to enlist their participation in advocating and promoting their film production’s accessibility assets and furthermore advise on implementing and incorporating the audio description deliverables throughout all distribution platforms for the shelf life of the film.
-For the past 7+ years, Michele has traveled extensively between San Francisco, Los Angeles, and New York to ascertain and merge together East and West Coast media and cultural arts accessibility philosophies and methodologies.
-In 2021, she will be expanding her travels to the UK to further her research and experience in media and arts accessibility approaches.
+Michele is unique in that she is committed to working very closely with every film client to enlist their participation in advocating and promoting their film production’s accessibility assets and furthermore advise on implementing and incorporating the audio description deliverables throughout all distribution and exhibition platforms for the shelf life of the film.
+For 8 years, Michele has traveled extensively between San Francisco, Los Angeles, and New York to ascertain and merge together East and West Coast media and cultural arts accessibility philosophies and methodologies.
+In 2022, she will be expanding her travel to the UK periodically to further her research and experience in media and arts accessibility approaches.

-Some of the few highlights of Michele’s media portfolio include Dealt, Oliver Sacks: His Own Life, Tenzin Gyatso, the 14th Dalai Lama in His Own Words, Pavarotti: Genius is Forever, The Bee Gees: How Can You Mend a Broken Heart, and soon to be released Noel Coward’s Blithe Spirit.
+A handful of highlights of Michele’s multi media portfolio include films such as Dealt, Oliver Sacks: His Own Life, Tenzin Gyatso, the 14th Dalai Lama in His Own Words, Pavarotti and The Bee Gees: How Can You Mend a Broken Heart and The Smithsonian Cooper Hewitt Museum Exhibit, The Senses: Beyond Vision.

 Woman of Her Word’s pledge is unwavering in the pursuit for inclusion in media and the arts.
 Michele’s very presence is a unifying force which results in equality for the communities that she serves.